ropensci/roweb3/content/blog/2024-02-23-package-marketing/index.md

 As a author or maintainer, here are some ideas you can implement:

-* Social Media: leverage platforms like Mastodon, LinkedIn, and R-specific forums such as [R-bloggers](https://www.r-bloggers.com) and [R Weekly](https://rweekly.org) to announce the release of your package.
+Leverage platforms like Mastodon, LinkedIn, and R-specific forums such as [R-bloggers](https://www.r-bloggers.com) and [R Weekly](https://rweekly.org) to announce the release of your package.
 You can also share updates, tutorials, use cases, talks and events where you will participate to engage with users.

-> If you package is part of the rOpenSci Suite you can [write a blog post or a tech note](https://blogguide.ropensci.org/) for our blog and we will share in our [monthly newsletter](https://ropensci.org/news/).
+> If you package is part of the rOpenSci Suite you can [write a blog post or a tech note](https://blogguide.ropensci.org/) for our blog and we will share in our [monthly newsletter](https://ropensci.org/news/) and our social media.

+You can also speak at an R User Group or R-Ladies Chapter.
+Present your package on a field specific conference is another way to reach your users.
+There are R specific conferences like useR!, LatinR and Posit::Conf. rOpenSci have co-working sessions

 For example, things maintainers can do: host a co-working session on the topic of the package (with us).
 Propose a comm call
-Speak at a RUG or R-Ladies event, or a field specific conference.
-Let know about their package in Rweekly (regarding this, I think we should say it's better to write a post as the list of new packages in R Weekly can be long

 ## rOpenSci support